(Note: This article is based on the newly revised, 2016 version of ANSI Z490.1.)

 A final thing to keep in mind when selecting a training delivery method is that a “blended learning solution” that makes use of more than one method maybe just what you need.
 Blended learning solutions use more than one type of training delivery for a given training need-for example, you could assign an e-learning module, hold a follow-up instructor-led training to answer any questions and provide other feedback, and then distribute written documents as reminders or post-training references.

-Training Content (The Ideas You Need to Get Across)
+Training Content (The Ideas You Need to Get Across in your EHS Training)

 Of course, one very important thing to think about while developing training material in the information you’re trying to get across.
 In particular, where will you get that information?